vmware-archive/nsxraml/md-version/nsxvapi.md

 Update the VXLAN port configuration.

 * **put** *(secured)*: Update the VXLAN port configuration to use port *portNumber*.
+___
+This method changes the VXLAN port in a three phrase process, avoiding disruption of VXLAN traffic.
+In a cross-vCenter NSX environment, change the VXLAN port on the primary NSX Manager to propagate this change on all NSX Managers and hosts in the cross-vCenter NSX environment.

+### /2.0/vdn/config/vxlan/udp/port/taskStatus
+VXLAN port configuration update status.

+* **get** *(secured)*: Retrieve the status of the VXLAN port configuration update.

 ### /2.0/vdn/config/resources/allocated
 Working with allocated resources.